AbbMarPin/Temp-sens/README.md

 Things you need in order to open the project:

 ```
-Visual Studio Code
+-Visual Studio Code

-  npm install vue-apexcharts apexcharts
-Arduino
-AWS
+  To ensure a completeley functioning website, write the following in the terminal in Visual Studio Code: "npm install vue-apexcharts apexcharts"
 ```

 ### Deployment

-To deploy the website, write the following command in your console:
+To deploy the website, write the following command in your terminal in Visual Studio Code:

 ```
 npm run serve